Brain Tumour Awareness Month

 Types of brain tumours

 There are many different types of brain tumour.
-Primary brain tumours are usually named after the cell they develop from, or the part of the brain they start in.
+Primary brain tumours start in the brain and are usually named after the cell they develop from, or the part of the brain they start in.
 The most common type of brain tumours are called gliomas, which develop from cells that look like glial cells in the brain or spinal cord.

 Symptoms of a brain tumour

 Symptoms depend on where the tumour is in the brain and how slowly or quickly it grows.
-The major symptoms to look out for are:
+The major signs and symptoms of brain tumours to look out for are:

 - changes in personality or behaviour